 Now this from our agency:

-You may also want to consider a year end donation to the Pat Conroy Literary Center or to any of the many fine nonprofit organizations that support reading, writing or literacy.
+You may also want to consider a donation to the Pat Conroy Literary Center or to any of the many fine nonprofit organizations that support reading, writing or literacy.
 Even small donations can make a difference!
 But again: Buy a book from your local bookstore; gift a book!

 Pat Conroy’s praise of magnificent books and English teachers: